anilvenu/irp-notebook-framework/docs/BATCH_JOB_SYSTEM.md

 ## Overview

-The IRP Notebook Framework includes a comprehensive batch and job processing system for orchestrating Moody's workflow submissions.
+The IRP Notebook Framework includes a batch and job processing system for orchestrating Moody's workflow submissions.
 The system manages the entire lifecycle from configuration to job completion.

 ## Key Entities